scp756-221/tool-container/README.md

-4. Once *both* architectural images have been pushed to the development registry, push the combined manifest to the registry (note that you although you specify an architecture to satisfy the Makefile, it is ignored because this command is run once and can be run on either architecture):
+4. Once *both* architectural images have been pushed to the development registry, push the combined manifest to the registry (note that although you specify an architecture to satisfy the Makefile, it is ignored because this command is run once and can be run on either architecture):